 Burger-In Oy (hereinafter "Hesburger") processes the personal data of customers (hereinafter "Customer") using a camera surveillance system.
 Recorded images are considered personal data if a private person can be identified or is identifiable in an image.
 Hesburger is committed to processing all personal data carefully and in full compliance with valid data protection legislation.

 Why do we process personal data?

-We process your personal data (i.e. recorded camera surveillance images) in an effort to protect our property, to monitor our production process, to prevent crime, and to investigate any crimes committed or accidents occurring on or in close proximity to our premises.
+We process your personal data (i.e. recorded camera surveillance images) in an effort to protect our property, to monitor our production and service process, to prevent crime, and to investigate any crimes committed or suspected to have been committed and accidents occurring on or in close proximity to our premises.
 We also process personal data in an effort to safeguard our employees in the performance of their work as well as increase the level of occupational safety.

 Processing personal data is based on a legitimate interest.
 The processing of personal data is permitted when it is necessary to realise the legitimate interests of the controller or a third party.
 Hesburger considers the processing of personal data for the processing purposes specified above to be absolutely necessary to the protection of Hesburger property and safeguarding the personal safety of its employees, and these same interests cannot be effectively protected by means of other, less stringent measures.

 What data do we process and where does this data come from?

 The register consists of video recordings made on a time and place-bound camera surveillance system.
 These recordings comprise the entirety of the data contained in the register.
 The camera surveillance system is used in Hesburger chain restaurants and other company production and operational premises, in El Nam, H Burger Lab and Parilla restaurants, at Hesepesu car washes, Hesehotelli, Clewer Oy operational premises, Hes-Pro Finland Oy and Finnsoy Oy operational premises as well as the grounds and immediate surroundings of the above-mentioned premises.